istamosh/refresh-repo/README.md

 - git commit -am "<message>"                              = "git add ." + "git commit -m" shortcut (doesn't work if there are any file with A and U tag on Visual Studio)
 - git commit --amend -m "<commit msg>"                    = Edit the typo of latest commit message
 - git commit --amend --no-edit                            = Update the latest commit to include unstaged files that were left behind with no changes of commit message
-- git push origin master                                  = pushes changes/commit from local repo into "master" branch using origin link from the start
+- git push origin master                                  = pushes changes/commit from local "master" branch into remote "master" branch using original remote repo address from the start
+- git push origin <branch>                                = if remote branch is not existed yet, push local branch into newly created remote <branch> name
 - git push origin --delete <branchname>                   = delete a remote branch
 - git push origin <branch> --force                        = this will overwrite all states in remote to be synced with yours, use this ONLY if there are no other remote push other than yours
+- git push -u origin <branch name>                        = push local branch into remote branch by upstream (if the remote branch didn't have the corresponding branch already) (-u is the same as --set-upstream)
 - git init                                                = initialize a git repo on local directory if it isn't already there
 - git remote add origin <https/ssh address>               = add origin address for fetching or pushing
 - git remote -v                                           = view remote address